 Instructions

-1. In a high-speed blender, combine the quick oats, pumpkin puree, cottage cheese, milk, eggs, baking powder, maple syrup, and pumpkin pie spice.
-Blend on high until just combined and oats are blended, being careful not to overmix.
-If adding optional ingredients like chocolate chips, gently fold them in after blending. * Let the batter sit for about 15 minutes before cooking, this will make for fluffier, less dense pancakes.
+1. In a high-speed blender, combine the oats, pumpkin puree, cottage cheese, milk, eggs, baking powder, baking soda, maple syrup, and pumpkin pie spice.
+Blend until smooth and combined.
+If adding optional ingredients like chocolate chips, gently fold them in with a spoon or spatula after blending. * Let the batter sit for about 10 minutes before cooking, this will make for fluffier, less dense pancakes.

-2. Heat your avocado oil in a large pan over medium-low heat.
+2. Heat your oil in a large pan over medium-low heat.

-3. Pour a heaping ¼ cup of the batter into the pan for each pancake, adjusting the size to your preference.
-Repeat until all of the batter has been used up, wiping the pan out between batches to prevent pancakes from burning/blackening on the edges.
+3. Pour a heaping ¼ cup of the batter into the pan for each pancake.
+Repeat until all of the batter has been used up, wiping the pan out between batches to prevent pancakes from burning/blackening on the edges (you may need to turn your heat down a bit after the first batch).

-4. Once the pancakes start bubbling on top (these won’t bubble as much as traditional pancakes but you should still see some bubbles around the top edges), flip them over and cook for another 2-4 minutes, or until both sides are golden.
+4. Once the pancakes start bubbling on top, about 3-4 minutes (these won’t bubble as much as traditional pancakes but you should still see some bubbles around the top edges), flip them over and cook for another 2-4 minutes, or until both sides are golden and pancakes are cooked through.

-5. Serve warm with your favorite toppings, like Greek yogurt, maple syrup, nut butter, or berries.
+5. Serve warm with your favorite toppings, like Greek yogurt or my Greek yogurt whip, maple syrup, nut butter, or berries.
 Enjoy!

 Notes